About Council Tax

 Your annual Council Tax bill for the period 1 April 2018 to 31 March 2019 was calculated based on our records at 23 February 2018, with these bills sent from 13 March 2018 onwards.

-Any changes made to your account or new liability set up after 23 February 2018, would have resulted in a revised bill being issued after 1 April 2016.
-You will still be sent your annual bill.
+Any changes made to your account or new liability set up after 23 February 2018, would have resulted in a revised bill being issued from 15 March 2018 onwards.

 Council Tax charge